IamAli9/HCI-Project/README.md

 User can check route of a bus to thier destination.<br/>

 ## Refrences
   - Developed own idea.
+  - Developed own idea.
-  -sample code examples will be added soon.
+  - Sample code examples will be added soon.